almondesjr/Bank_Atm/README.md

 # Bank_Atm
-Your project is a simple command-line Bank Management System implemented in Python using classes and functions.
+A simple command-line Bank Management System implemented in Python using classes and functions.
 The system allows users to perform various banking operations such as creating accounts, depositing funds, withdrawing funds, checking account balances, and transferring funds between accounts.
 Here's a breakdown of the main components and functionalities:

 1. **Import Statements:**
    - The project starts by importing the necessary classes `Account` and `Bank` along with the `time` module.